 Degree Requirements and Course Descriptions

 Broadcast journalism majors will take a variety of courses including Carolina Core, SJMC core courses, major specific courses and courses to fulfill minor or cognate requirements.
-See the Undergraduate Studies Bulletin for the complete outline of all the broadcast journalism degree course requirements and regulations.
+See the current year Undergraduate Studies Bulletin for the complete outline of all the broadcast journalism degree course requirements and regulations.
 It also contains course descriptions, as well as learning outcomes for the broadcast journalism major.
+Archived Bulletins are also online.

 In order to stay on track towards graduation, the university offers an online program "DegreeWorks."
 DegreeWorks, which is accessible in Self Service Carolina, is kind of like your personal automated advisor because it displays the coursework you have already taken and shows how and where it applies to your major and/or minor requirements.
 It also allows you to hypothetically change majors or minors to see how changes would impact your expected graduation date.